Nariod/Tartocitron/4-2-4_simple_injector/README.md

 ## Overview
-Works, but is sometimes detected by Windows Defender when executed.
+Works, but is sometimes detected by Windows Defender when executed (Last test on 17/02/22).
 Binary final size is ~1,6Mo.